 There was a festive mood, despite the warm weather, and the crowd was thick, yet seemingly friendly.
 The parade of local artisans, musicians, and others wove through the onlookers effortlessly.
 The melodic music mixed with an almost chanting tone filtered up to our seats.
 Despite not fully understanding the event, we enjoyed it.

 Here are some of the highlights:

 - The Moussem of Moulay Idriss II procession winds through the old medina to the saint’s tomb.

 - We attended this annual event in September 2012.
-According to Lonely Planet Morocco, the date moves according to the Islamic calendar.
+According to Lonely Planet’s Morocco Travel Guide, the date moves according to the Islamic calendar.

 - This is another article in our throwback series inspired by rediscovering photos after moving 40k images to Lightroom.